aebkea/rossprogram-website/src/pages/contribute.md

 ### Private and corporate donors

 Do you know of a foundation or corporation that might support the educational mission of the Ross Program?
-If so, please [send us](mailto:ross@rossprogram.org) your suggestions.
+If so, please contact us at [ross@rossprogram.org](mailto:ross@rossprogram.org) with suggestions.

 ---